 9. Go For A Swim

-A great, low impact exercise, which you can undertake as soon as you feel ready to.
+Swimming is a great, low impact exercise, which you can undertake as soon as you feel ready to.
 It is best to wait seven days after your post-natal bleeding has stopped however, just to be on the safe side and if you gave birth via caesarian, wait till your GP has given you the go ahead.

 Another benefit of the pool?
 Many offer mother and baby swim sessions so you can take your little one along too!